Vodafone Broadband review 2023

 Vodafone Customer Service

-Sadly, Vodafone fell short of the average score for customer service satisfaction in our 2023 Broadband Awards.
-It ranked 3.22 vs. 3.35 for the average.
+Vodafone fell a little short of the average score for customer service satisfaction in our 2024 Broadband Awards, with a 64% satisfaction rate (the average being 70%).

 Vodafone is one of the providers studied in the Ofcom customer service report.
 It received the following scores in the most recent publication (18th May 2023):